MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](./includes/cc-beta-prerelease-disclaimer.md)]

+A custome prompt in a Power Automate flow grants the ability to incorporate an existing prompt as a flow action.

 > [!IMPORTANT]
 > - This is a preview feature.
 > - Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.